 “Designing non-invasive ways to monitor honey bee health is critical to increasing bee survival rates.
 Since the mid-1800s, visual inspection remains the preferred way to evaluate honey bee colony health and productivity.
 To date, no integrated system designed to monitor these characteristics is available,” said Lisa Gring-Pemble, associate professor of business.

 Current system limitations include costly sensors with limited capabilities.
 However, smart hives could offer multiple fine-tuned measurements in real time for bee hobbyists and large-scale commercial operators.
 Beekeepers could diagnose the health of their honey bee colonies continuously and remotely.

 Students at the Smart Hive Hackathon represented the School of Business, College of Humanities and Social Sciences, College of Science, and Volgenau School of Engineering.
 Participants were able to use off-the-shelf hobbyist hardware to design sensors.
 The students will meet regularly to continue developing the smart hives.

-Sue Bee Honey provided funding to Mason’s Honey Bee Initiative in support of the Smart Hive development project.
+Sioux Honey Association Co-Op provided funding to Mason’s Honey Bee Initiative in support of the Smart Hive development project.